Campuses and locations

 1 years part-time up to 3 years maximum.

-Would you like to equip yourself with key STEM skills and knowledge for the future workforce that will allow you to understand and apply STEM expertise and thinking?
+Would you like to equip yourself with specialised STEM expertise and thinking and prepare yourself for the future workforce?

 You’ll focus on the following areas: